chec/commerce.js/docs/04_Concepts.md

 ## Multiple price formats

-Every price attribute (subtotals, pay what you want minimums, tax totals, etc) returned from Chec will be an array with four formats:
+Every price attribute (subtotals, pay what you want minimums, tax totals, etc.) returned from Chec will be an array with four formats:

 - `raw` - No formatting *e.g. 49 or 1234.56*